ZelaAI/thought-tokens/infra/README.md

 python {script_path}
 ```

-{branch} and {script_path} will be replaced with the branch and script path you pass as arguments to `runpod.py`.
+In this template, `{branch}` and `{script_path}` are placeholders that will be replaced with the actual branch and script path passed as arguments to `runpod.py`.

 ## Usage

-Run the `runpod.py` script with the following arguments to:
+To utilize these scripts, run `runpod.py` with the following arguments to:
-1. Start a new instance
+1. Initiate a new instance,
-2. Connect and setup the instance
+2. Connect to and set up the instance,
-3. Run a python script on the instance
+3. Execute a Python script on the instance,
-4. Automatically terminate the instance when the script finishes or errors (can be disabled with the `debug` flag)
+4. Automatically terminate the instance once the script execution completes or encounters an error (this can be disabled using the `debug` flag).

+Execute the following command:
 ```bash
 python infra/runpod.py <branch> <python_script_path> [debug]
 ```

-For example...
+For example:
 ```bash
 python infra/runpod.py main config/evals.py
 ```

-or with debug mode enabled...
+Or to enable debug mode:
 ```bash
 python infra/runpod.py main config/evals.py debug
 ```